olimoz/mech-interp-reasoning/README.md

 There is no official classification of ARC challenges, so 100 challenges were manually completed and classified.
 Each challenge may have more than one classification, up to three.
 Broadly speaking, 'colour/value substitutions' are the simplest, quickly followed by 'grid expansion and repetition' (tiling with or without reflection/rotation) and mathematical operations, (max pooling or similar), which are amenable to LLMs and their consumption of matrices as flattend streams of tokens.

 On the other hand, some challenges demand the LLM identify an entity, a shape, and then deduce a mapping rule based on how that shape is connected to another shape (coordinate based transformations) in 2 dimensions.
 This 2D challenge is understandably awkward for anyone, or any LLM, reviewing matrices as flattened streams of tokens.
-The below results support these common sense understandings:
+The below results support these common sense understandings.

+Note, 'Propn' indicates the proportion of challenges of the given classification which were successfully completed by the model.

 **Claude3.5**